Sidorakh/activity.gml.html/README.md

 # activity.gml.html

-You probably don't need this repository.
-It's a companion to my activities library for Discord, which you can find [over here](https://github.com/Sidorakh/activity.gml)
+You definitely don't need this repository.
+It was a companion to my activities library for Discord before it used webpack, which you can find [over here](https://github.com/Sidorakh/activity.gml)

 ## Building